-October 13 - 14 • Shadow Yoga Basics lead by Richmond Dickson:
+November 9 - 10 • Shadow Yoga Basics led by Richmond Dickson:

 An Introduction to the preliminary and foundational practices and warm-ups of Shadow Yoga, and self-care consideration for yoga practice and daily living.

-November 10 - 11 • Balakrama Prelude lead by Richmond Dickson:
+December 7 - 8 • Balakrama Prelude led by Richmond Dickson:

 Traditionally Balakrama is the first Shadow Yoga prelude that is introduced to those new to this style of Hatha Yoga.
 A dynamic bone strengthening form based on endurance, it actively engages one’s feet, ankles, knees, hips, navel and breath.